Dr Timothy Exell

 PhD supervision in biomechanical asymmetry, sports performance, injury and rehabilitation.

-I have been appointed as an external examiner for undergraduate, MSc and PhD programmes throughout the UK.
+I have been appointed as an external examiner and validation panel members for undergraduate, MSc and PhD programmes throughout the UK.